wenjiezhang-z/wenjiezhang-z.github.io/_pages/about.md

 <strong><font color="#4169E1">Intelligent Bird Repellent System</font></strong>

 <p style="text-align: justify;">
-This project addresses the problem of birds perching and nesting on power grid towers, which leads to bird electrocution and power grid trips.
-We developed a bird detection and tracking algorithm based on <strong>YOLOv5 + DeepSORT</strong>.
+This project tackles an issue in power infrastructure: the detrimental impact of birds perching and nesting on power grid towers, which results in both bird electrocution and costly power grid trips.
+To proactively mitigate these hazards, we've developed a laser bird repellent system based on <strong>YOLOv5 + DeepSORT</strong>.
 </p>

 </div>